Not Too Far Away

 Not Too Far Away is the nineteenth studio album by British singer-songwriter Joan Armatrading, and was released on 18 May 2018.
-Armatrading produced the album herself, arranged the strings and plays and programmes all instruments.
+Armatrading produced the album herself, arranged the strings and plays and programmed all instruments.
+The album peaked at no.30 in the UK, Armatrading's first studio album to reach the Top 30 since Hearts and Flowers in 1990.

 Background

 Armatrading signed to BMG in 2018, and this was her first album for the label.
 She announced touring dates for the album through her website.
 The tour commenced on 27 May 2018 in the US and continued in the UK from 10 September 2018.

 Reception

 AllMusic reviewer Timothy Monger noted Armatrading's "heartfelt melodies", "quality songs" and "smartly crafted [...] pop" and praised her "consistent creative expression", giving special mention to the tracks "I Like It When We're Together" and "This Is Not That".
 He concluded by giving the album four out of five stars, calling Armatrading's achievements "genuinely impressive".

 ON Magazine's David Schuster called Not Too Far Away "an astonishing album, with beautifully written songs", and "exquisite".
 He gave the album nine out of ten and suggested that, following this album, Armatrading should be considered for a Brit Awards Lifetime Achievement Award.

 PopMatters described the album as "vibrant, perky and totally committed, characterized by rock nous and pop sensibility".

 Digital Journal called the album "compelling" and a "well-crafted musical project", drawing attention to Armatrading's "sultry vocals" – which the reviewer referred to as "crystalline and bluesy".
 The album was given an A rating.